meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Current x86 CPUs generally have three main types of caches: data caches, instruction caches, and translation lookaside buffers ({::nomarkdown}TLBs{:/}).
 Some caches are used for data as well as instructions and are called *{::nomarkdown}unified{:/}*.
-A processor may have multiple caches of each type, which are organised into numerical *levels* starting at 1, the smallest and fastest level, based on their size and speed.
+A processor may have multiple caches of each type, which are organized into numerical *levels* starting at 1, the smallest and fastest level, based on their size and speed.

 In practice, a currently representative x86 cache hierarchy consists of: